opalraava/kdbxmerge/README.md

   .xml files.
 I want to support this, because
   I dont want myself or users to be dependent on the crypto part of this program.
 Maybe it has bugs, or something.
+Maybe the keystrokes in the pasword asking phase get logged.
 * Be able to specify the password on the commandline.
 I know it's insecure becuause it ends up in your bash history file.
+But one can use it for automated testing, things like that.
+* There are things like key files, but I have no idea if it's worth supporting that.